 Why it’s awesome: The charming Elfreth’s Alley can trace its history back to 1702.
 It was created when two blacksmiths cooperated to give up parts of the land to be able to create an alley leading down to the river.
 Indeed, the thoroughfare is named after a blacksmith from the area.
 Homes were built along the alley, mainly owned by local tradespeople such as silversmiths, carpenters, ship-makers, and glassblowers.

 Most of the buildings along the alley were constructed between the late 1720s and the late 1830s.
 They reflect the Federal-style and Georgian designs that were common during that era.
 The alley is a National Historic Landmark and there is also a museum there today.
 One of the coolest parts about the street, however, is the fact that it claims to be the oldest continually inhabited alley in the entire country!
+If heritage buildings are your thing, why not try finding a beautiful heritage style hostel nearby!

 What to do there: Stroll along the atmospheric history, breathing in the air of history as you let your imagination wander and think of the lives of the people that used to live there.
 Wonder about early immigrants, merchants, and tradespeople and try to visualise how different the street must have looked in times gone by.
 See the contrast between historic preservation and urban decay.
 Call into the Elfreth’s Alley Museum for a step back in time.
 You can experience life in the past as you explore the restored 18th-century home, which has a number of period furnishings and exhibits.
 The property was once owned by two dressmakers.